Topic outline

 I'm a commencing student, should I attend the journal article and thesis writing workshops now?

-The thesis writing workshops focus on structuring a large document and will involve activities to support you in developing abstracts, introductions and other key sections of writing in the longer document.
+The thesis writing workshops focus on structuring a large research document and will involve activities to support you in developing abstracts, introductions and other key sections of writing in the longer document.
 If you have not begun the thesis writing process, you may not be able to participate meaningfully in all of the activities.
 Thesis writing workshops are recommended for research degree students who are in the middle to later stages of candidature.

 There is no workshop on the topic I need right now, what should I do?

 Because candidates start at different times throughout the year and work in both internal and external, full-time and part-time modes, it is sometimes difficult to get enough of you together at the same time to provide a workshop when you want it.
-The best thing to do is to note when the workshops are offered and to plan to attend them in advance so that you don't miss out.
+The best thing to do is to note when the workshops are offered at the beginning of each year and to plan to attend them in advance so that you don't miss out.
 But if you do, you can always attend at a later date when the workshop is repeated.
 It won't be too late or too early to benefit from the workshops.

 What should I do if I can't make it to a workshop I have registered for?